 Alien, Fire in the Sky, Independence Day, Men in Black, Starship Troopers, Cloverfield, Signs, Prometheus.
-These are some of the many movies that have successfully explored contact in some form with extra-terrestrial beings in some form.
-And then you have movies like E.T., Close Encounters of the Third Kind, Cocoon, Contact, Solaris, District 9, Gravity, Interstellar, and The Martian that are also movies about either extra-terrestrial encounters or innovative space exploration that deal more with the human component or relationship building than they do action, adventure, and/or a post-apocalyptic future.
+These are some of the many movies that have successfully explored contact in some form with extraterrestrial beings in some form.
+And then you have films like E.T., Close Encounters of the Third Kind, Cocoon, Contact, Solaris, District 9, Gravity, Interstellar, and The Martian, which are also movies about either extraterrestrial encounters or innovative space exploration that deal more with human component or relationship building than they do action, adventure, and a post-apocalyptic future.
 Add Denis Villeneuve’s (Sicario, Prisoners) Arrival as the latest movie to try to get itself on this impressive list.
-The critics (93% on Rotten Tomatoes) and audiences (82%) have both enjoyed this movie.
-I wouldn’t say that I disliked this movie, but I don’t have the same praise as many others.
-If you haven’t seen Villeneuve’s Sicario, please see this movie.
-It was one of the five best movies of 2015.
-I haven’t met many people who have seen this movie and didn’t like it.
-It’s an incredible movie.
-I hoped Villeneuve could recapture that same success with this follow-up, but, ultimately, it was a movie that I found interest in.
-Still, one that was a little all over the place and not one that I could ultimately relate to or, to an extent, even understand its purpose.
+The critics (93% on Rotten Tomatoes) and audiences (82%) have enjoyed this movie.

 Arrival is an ambitious movie, and it has a lot of the right parts, including Villeneuve.
 It has a great cast that features Academy Award-winning actor Forest Whitaker (The Last King of Scotland, The Crying Game) and two multiple Academy Award nominee actors (Amy Adams – American Hustle, The Fighter) and Jeremy Renner (The Hurt Locker, The Town).
 But, unfortunately, it’s a little too much to this story.
-It feels like Villeneuve saw a lot of these movies and picked and chose his favorite parts.
-Couple this with an M. Night Shyamalan twist at the end that some viewers will find rewarding, and some viewers will say something like, “how convenient.”
+It feels like Villeneuve saw many of these movies and picked and chose his favorite parts.
+Couple this with an M. Night Shyamalan twist at the end that some viewers will find rewarding, and some viewers will say something like, “How convenient.”

 The best part of this movie is Amy Adams.
 It looks like she’s already one of the five front-runners for an Academy Award nomination for Best Lead Actress.
 While I believe Natalie Portman (Jackie) will be nearly impossible to beat, I don’t think that even if an off-year, Adams’s performance would be good enough for a win.
-While she is certainly due (she has five nominations as of 2015), this won’t be the role that gets her the top prize.
-Even those who will enjoy this movie more than I did probably won’t remember it this film that they would a movie like Gravity or Inception or even Interstellar or The Martian.
-I don’t think it has that kind of staying power because it doesn’t offer much new as these previously mentioned movies do.
+While she is undoubtedly due (she has five nominations as of 2015), this won’t be the role that gets her the top prize.
+Even those who will enjoy this movie more than I did probably won’t remember this film that they would a movie like Gravity or Inception or even Interstellar or The Martian.
+I don’t think it has that staying power because it doesn’t offer many new things like these previously mentioned movies.
 With all of that said, Adams is what makes this movie work the most.
-Adams stars as Dr. Louise Banks, a university professor and linguistics expert who learns has lost a young daughter to a rare disease.
-We aren’t told how long it’s been from the time her daughter days until the present day, but we can assume it has been a decent amount of time.
-While none of us would ever fully recover from the death of a child, Louise seems to have had enough time to get her life back together.
-She is no longer married, and we are led to believe that the daughter’s death (or at least the illness) took its toll on their relationship.

 Plot 7/10